zeus-kronos/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: Displays current directory contents with user and group IDs displayed numerically

-6-firstdirectory: Creates a script that creates a directory named holberton in the /tmp/ directory.
+6-firstdirectory: Creates a script that creates a directory named main in the /tmp/ directory.

-7-movethatfile: Moves the file betty from /tmp/ to /tmp/holberton.
+7-movethatfile: Moves the file betty from /tmp/ to /tmp/main.

 8-firstdelete: Deletes the file betty.

-9-firstdirdeletion: Deletes the directory holberton that is in the /tmp directory.
+9-firstdirdeletion: Deletes the directory main that is in the /tmp directory.

 10-back: Changes the working directory to the previous one.